 Since the start of 2005, the spawning biomass ratio (SBR; the ratio of the spawning biomass at that time to that of the unfished stock) gradually increased, to a level of 0.30 at the start of 2010.
-This may be attributed to a combined effect of a series of above-average recruitments since 2001, the IATTC tuna conservation resolutions during 2004-2009, and decreased longline fishing effort in the EPO.
-However, although the resolutions have continued to date, the rebuilding trend was not sustained, and the SBR gradually declined to a low historic level of 0.19 at the start of 2014 (Figure 4).
+This may be attributed to a combined effect of a series of above-average recruitments since 2001, the IATTC tuna conservation resolutions and decreased longline fishing effort in the EPO during 2004-2009.
+However, although the resolutions have continued since 2009, the rebuilding trend was not sustained during 2010-2013, and the SBR gradually declined to a low historic level of 0.19 at the start of 2013 (Figure 4).
 This decline could be related to a period dominated by below-average recruitments that began in late 2007 and coincides with a series of particularly strong La Niña events.
+More recently, the SBR is estimated to have increased slightly, from 0.19 in 2013 to 0.22 at the start of 2015; in the model, this increase is driven mainly by the recent increase in the catch per unit of effort (CPUE) of the longline fisheries that catch adult bigeye.

-At the beginning of 2014, the spawning biomass of bigeye tuna in the EPO appears to have been about 5% below S{MSY} , and the recent catches are estimated to have been about 24% lower than the maximum sustainable yield (MSY).
-If fishing mortality is proportional to fishing effort, and the current patterns of age-specific selectivity are maintained, F{MSY} is about 4% higher than the current level of effort (Table 1).
+At the beginning of 2015, the spawning biomass of bigeye tuna in the EPO appears to have been about 6% above $S{MSY}$ , and the recent catches are estimated to have been about 13% lower than the maximum sustainable yield (MSY).
+If fishing mortality is proportional to fishing effort, and the current patterns of age-specific selectivity are maintained, $F{MSY}$ is about 14% higher than the current level of effort (Table 1).

-According to the base case results, the most recent estimate indicates that the bigeye stock in the EPO is slightly overfished ($S < S{MSY}$) but that overfishing is not taking place ($F < F{MSY}$) (Figure 5a).
-In fact, the current exploitation is very close to the MSY target reference points.
-Likewise, the current base case model indicates that the proposed limit reference points of 0.38 S{MSY} and 1.6 F{MSY} , which correspond to a 50% reduction in recruitment from its average unexploited level based on a conservative steepness value (h = 0.75) for the Beverton-Holt stock-recruitment relationship, have not been exceeded (Figure 5b).
-These interpretations, however, are subject to uncertainty, as indicated by the approximate confidence intervals around the most recent estimate in the phase plots.
+According to the base case results, the most recent estimate indicates that the bigeye stock in the EPO is not overfished ( $S > S{MSY}$ ) and that overfishing is not taking place ( $F < F{MSY}$ ) (Figure 5).
+Likewise, the current base case model indicates that the interim limit reference points of 0.38 $S{\rm MSY}$ and 1.6 $F{\rm MSY}$ , which correspond to a 50% reduction in recruitment from its average unexploited level based on a conservative steepness value (h = 0.75) for the Beverton-Holt stock-recruitment relationship, have not been exceeded (Figure 5).
+These interpretations, however, are subject to uncertainty, as indicated by the approximate confidence intervals around the most recent estimate in the phase plots, which allows $F > F{\rm MSY}$ ).
 Also, they are strongly dependent on the assumptions made about the steepness parameter of the stock-recruitment relationship, the assumed levels of adult natural mortality, the growth curve, and the weighting assigned to the size-composition data.

 The MSY of bigeye in the EPO could be maximized if the age-specific selectivity pattern were similar to that of the longline fisheries, because they catch larger individuals that are close to the critical weight.
-Before the expansion of the floating-object fishery that began in 1993, the MSY was greater than the current MSY and the fishing mortality was much less than F{MSY} (Figure 6).
+Before the expansion of the floating-object fishery that began in 1993, the MSY was greater than the current MSY and the fishing mortality was much less than $F{MSY}$ (Figure 6).

-At current levels of fishing mortality, and if recent levels of effort and catchability continue and average recruitment levels persist, the SBR is predicted to remain stable at about 0.19 until 2017.
-After that, the SBR is predicted to gradually increase, and stabilize at about 0.21 around 2019, slightly above to the level corresponding to MSY (0.20) (Figure 4).
+At current levels of fishing mortality, and if recent levels of effort and catchability continue and average recruitment levels persist, the spawning biomass is predicted to continue rebuilding and stabilize at at an SBR of 0.25 around 2022, above the level corresponding to MSY (0.21) (Figure 4).
 If a stock-recruitment relationship is assumed, it is estimated that catches will be lower in the future at current levels of fishing effort, particularly for the surface fisheries (Figure 7).